It’s no secret that I love Spain – I was brought up in the country, after all.

 The town centers around a deep and narrow ravine.
-On one side is a normal, modern urban sprawl but on the other side and climbing up a rocky outcrop is the medieval heart of Cuenca.
+On one side is a normal, modern urban sprawl but on the other side, climbing up a rocky outcrop is the medieval heart of Cuenca.

-The Andalusian city of Granada, one of the major historicial cities in Spain, is known world-wide for the Alhambra, which houses some of Europe’s most important Islamic architecture.
+The Andalusian city of Granada, one of the major historical cities in Spain, is known worldwide for the Alhambra, which houses some of Europe’s most important Islamic architecture.
 But there’s a lot more to this city.

 The Moorish quarter which contains the Alhambra, El Albaicín, spreads up the hillside with its steep, narrow streets and hotels in converted courtyard houses.
 Hamams, or bathhouses, were an essential part of daily life in Moorish Al Andalus until they were banned in the mid-16th century by the Christian kings.

 Leon is a captivating city, but of particular note is its Parador, part of the government-owned chain of luxury hotels usually located in historical buildings.
-The Parador de Leon was originally built in the 12th century, destroyed during war and rebuilt in the 16th.
+The Parador de Leon was originally built in the 12th century, destroyed during the war, and rebuilt in the 16th.

-At different times throughout history it has been a church, hospital, housed a Military Order, a concentration camp during the Spanish Civil War and a place where friars cared for pilgrims.
-This building, and those that have lived within it, demonstrate a history of compassion, caring and battles.
+At different times throughout history, it has been a church, a hospital, housed a Military Order, a concentration camp during the Spanish Civil War, and a place where friars cared for pilgrims.
+This building, and those that have lived within it, demonstrate a history of compassion, caring, and battles.

-Leon is an important stop along the Camino de Santiago, a welcome one given the variety of tapas to be found throughout the city.
-Often, they come automatically with a drink – cheese, sausage or olives and as is usual throughout Spain, the evening crowd spends its time going from tapas bar to tapas bar.
+Leon is an important stop along the pilgrimage route of Camino de Santiago, a welcome one given the variety of tapas to be found throughout the city.
+Often, they come automatically with a drink – cheese, sausage, or olives –– and as is usual throughout Spain, the evening crowd spends its time going from tapas bar to tapas bar.
 The Cathedral, of course, is where pilgrims get their passports stamped… Contributed by Safe and Healthy Travel.